JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Determining the "drag factor" of the flywheel

 In the recovery phase, the only force exerted on the flywheel is the (air-/water-/magnetic-)resistance.
 Thus we can calculate the *drag factor of the flywheel* based on deceleration through the recovery phase [[1]](#1).
 This calculation is performed in the `markRecoveryPhaseCompleted()` function of `engine/Flywheel.js`.
-There are several approaches described in literature [[1]](#1), which Open Rowing Monitor extends to deliver a reliable and practically applicable approach.
+There are several approaches described in literature [[1]](#1), which OpenRowingMonitor extends to deliver a reliable and practically applicable approach.

 A first numerical approach is presented by through [[1]](#1) in formula 7.2a: